Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Dongtai Antique Street was once one of Shanghai’s most iconic markets, a bustling maze of stalls offering everything from Mao-era memorabilia and vintage postcards to jade trinkets and porcelain relics.
 For years, it was a paradise for treasure hunters and anyone wanting a glimpse into China’s past.

-Dongtai Antique shop
+Dongtai Road Antique Market

 Sadly, the market has now closed, swept away by rapid urban development.
 But its memory still lingers — not just in the hearts of travelers who wandered its lanes, but in the story of Shanghai itself.
 It remains a symbol of a city constantly balancing modern progress with its rich, layered history.